From business school to robot whisperer.

 Business school

-Communications career
+Communications career begins

-[VERIFY] 15+ years explaining complex things to people without putting them to sleep.
+Years of explaining complex things to people without putting them to sleep.
 The skill that quietly became the whole job.

 2022